 I had made theme park reservations at Disney World a while back when we planned our vacation.
 Thankfully the availability was green for the week we were going so I was luckily able to change park reservations based on dining availability.
 If this is an option for you too, I’d highly recommend being flexible with your dates so you can get hard to make reservations!

-Example: We had planned on visiting Hollywood Studios on our second date in the parks but could not make a Sci-Fi Dine-In reservation until a couple days later so we made the dining reservation and then changed our park reservations to reflect the dining reservations.
+Example: We had planned on visiting Hollywood Studios on our second date in the parks but could not make a Sci-Fi Dine-In reservation until a couple of days later so we made the dining reservation and then changed our park reservations to reflect the dining reservations.
 We ended up changing all but 1 of our park reservations because of the dining availability.

 Tip #3: Look for Disney Reservations By Exact Time